 - Satellite Ideas

-There will also be a curated programme of archive film and video that extends back to the 1960s.
+There is also a curated programme of archive film and video that extends back to the 1960s.